-- The Local School Board (LSB), Executive Headteacher/Headteacher/Head of School, Leadership Team and all staff have read and will follow KCSIE.
-They will also adopt, understand and follow the school's Safeguarding and Child Protection Policy and procedures - The school has a nominated link governor for safeguarding.
-The nominated link governor will support the DSL and will take the lead role within the LSB to ensure that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The LSB, Executive Headteacher/Headteacher/Head of School and Leadership Team will ensure that the DSL is properly supported in their role.
+- The Local School Board, Executive Headteacher/Headteacher/Head of School, Leadership Team and staff have read and will follow KCSIE. - The school has a nominated link governor for safeguarding.
+The nominated link governor will support the DSL and will take the lead role within the LSB to ensure that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The Local School Board, Executive Headteacher/Headteacher/Head of School and Leadership Team will ensure that the DSL is properly supported in their role.